 It goes particularly well with a summer dinner of fried chicken, potato salad, and fresh green beans :-)

 Start by rinsing and draining two cans of black-eyed peas.
 I really do recommend the canned black-eyed peas for this recipe.
-They’re cooked to just the right texture and hold their shape very well in the marinade.
-And, too, they’re just so convenient!
+They're cooked to just the right texture and hold their shape very well in the marinade.
+And they're just so convenient!

 Now slice a small onion very thinly.

-Put the black-eyed peas and onions in a medium bowl along with some chopped, fresh parsley.
+Put the black-eyed peas and onions in a medium bowl along with a little chopped, fresh parsley.

 In a small saucepan, add the olive oil, vinegar, garlic, Worcestershire sauce, sugar, salt, and pepper.
 Bring the mixture just to a boil.
 Pour the warm mixture over the peas and onions.

 Cover and let stand for at least 2 hours, preferably overnight, for flavors to develop.

 I prefer to strain the salad before serving, but it's not necessary.
 If you do strain it, save the marinade and put any leftovers back into it for storage.